 Their children were Willoughby Pilgert, Henry Edwin Pilgert, Isabella Wetzel, George Madison Pilgert, Judith Pilgert, Reuben F. Pilgert, Rebecca Jacobs, James Pilgert, Anna C. Pilgert and Charles D. Pilgert.

 The 1850 and 1860 federal censuses show George and Christiana residing in Longswamp.
-They owned a 15-acre tract, which included a "Mansion House."
+They owned a 15-acre tract, which included what some called a "Mansion House."
 The Allentown Leader said that Diana "enjoyed good health all her lifetime" and spent her life at home, only once visiting the county seat of Reading.

 George's occupation in 1850 and 1860 was recorded as "tailor" by the census taker.

 He was retired by 1870.
 That year, four-year-old Ida Ohl lived under their roof.